Sleep Apnea Therapy for North Raleigh, NC

 Do not wait to seek a professional’s opinion if you suspect you or a loved one are suffering from sleep apnea.
 The condition has been linked to a number of serious health problems, including heart attack, stroke, and even premature death.

 Your doctor may refer you to a sleep clinic to diagnose your sleep breathing disorder.
 You will spend the night at the clinic connected to monitors to help identify the problem with your sleep.
 Patients who do not want to visit a sleep clinic may be able to perform an at-home sleep test.
 The results from your test will be evaluated by your doctor, and treatment for sleep apnea is performed by a sleep apnea dentist.

 Once you have received a diagnosis for your sleep apnea, you can regain your eight hours of sleep with sleep apnea therapy.
 One common method for preventing the blockage of the airway during sleep is with the CPAP, or continuous positive airway pressure machine.
 This device uses a face mask hooked up to a machine that forces air into the throat to keep it open throughout the night.
 Unfortunately, many patients are CPAP intolerant -- meaning they do not find relief with this loud, bulky machine.

-For mild to moderate cases of OSA or for people who are CPAP intolerant, Dr. Lisk provides sleep apnea treatment with a removable oral device.
+For mild to moderate cases of OSA or for people who are CPAP intolerant, Dr. Lisk provides sleep apnea treatment in North Raleigh with a removable oral device.
 This small, comfortable device we also call a “snore guard” repositions your jaw and tongue to prevent their collapse.
 With a removable oral device, many patients find relief from interrupted sleep at long last.

 Consult Your Dentist Today

 Don’t wait to seek treatment for obstructive sleep apnea.
 Dr. Lisk can help you regain the sleep you deserve with a removable oral device.
-We warmly welcome patients from Raleigh and all surrounding areas.
+We warmly welcome patients from North Raleigh and all surrounding areas.
 Request your appointment today!